sagrub/climate-memory/README.md

 The game board contains the following elements:
 - **Card Board**
     - The board consists of 6 card pairs leading to the 12 flip cards in total.
 Each pair is represented by a text and an image card.
 The image card can be an icon, a figure or an picture.
     - The card board is fully built with JavaScript.
 The data are located in the json file and contains information for 9 card pairs.
-When the user clicks on Start game, the data card are randomly selected.
+When the user clicks on Start game, the data cards are randomly selected.
 Thus, the user can play with the different set of cards.
     - The user is allowed to click on two cards only.
-When the user click on a card.
-The card is flipped and automatically magnified to read the text and see the image properly.
-To close the the magnified card, the user has to click on the card.
-Four situation can occure:
+When the user is clicking on a card, the card is flipped and automatically magnified to read the text and see the image properly.
+To close the the magnified card, the user has to click on the card again.
+Four situations can occure:
         - The card stayes flipped if the card is the first flipped one.
         - The cards flip back in case of no match.
         - The cards stay flipped if they matches.
-        - The card is flip back in case the same card was flipped.
+        - The card is flipped back in case the same card was flipped.
     - Several examples of the flipped card are following:
         - [A text card is flipped](./assets/docs/ux/ux_features_game_board_fliped_card_text.png)
         - [An image card with an icon is flipped](./assets/docs/ux/ux_features_game_board_fliped_card_img.png)